Cohabitation (government): Future prospects

-In 2000, with the support of President Chirac, the term of a president was shortened from seven years to five years, a change accepted by a referendum.
-Furthermore, legislative elections are now held one month after presidential ones, thus creating a coattail effect that encourages those who won the presidential election to confirm their vote one month later during legislative elections.
+In 2000, at the initiative of prime minister Lionel Jospin and against the will of president Jacques Chirac, the term of a president was shortened from seven years to five years, a change accepted by a referendum.
+Furthermore, since 2002, legislative elections were now held roughly a month after presidential ones, thus creating a coattail effect that encourages those who won the presidential election to confirm their vote in the legislative elections.

 The near-simultaneity of presidential and legislative elections makes cohabitation less likely by reducing the prospect of major changes in public opinion between the two elections, but cohabitation remains a possibility even if public opinion remains stable.
 For example, a group of voters (e.g. voters on the left) may be split between two or more presidential candidates, thus making it unlikely that any of this group's candidates wins the presidential election, but these coordination problems may be resolved in the legislative election, leading to a different outcome in the two elections.
 Alternatively, a party that wins a majority of support in both the presidential and legislative elections may nonetheless fail to control the National Assembly because that support is distributed unequally across legislative districts.
 In another scenario, a presidential candidate from a new party may win the presidency despite his party not having the candidates or the party apparatus to win legislative elections.

 Cohabitation can also occur if the presidential and legislative elections occur at different times due to extraordinary circumstances.
-For example, the president can dissolve the Assembly and call for new elections mid-term, which could theoretically lead to a different party winning (though the president would of course seek to avoid calling elections if this result were likely).
+For example, the president can dissolve the Assembly and call for new elections mid-term, as Emmanuel Macron did in 2024, which could theoretically lead to a different party winning.
 The president could also die, be incapacitated, resign, or be impeached during his term, leading to a new presidential election.
 Cohabitation could result, although the new president would then be likely to call new assembly elections.

 Elsewhere in Europe

 Finland

 The Constitution of Finland, as written in 1918, was originally similar to the French system of 40 years later.
 It included explicit provisions that the president focuses on national security and international relations.
-The arrangement was a compromise between monarchists and parliamentarists.
+The arrangement was a compromise between monarchists and parliamentarians.
 In essence, a strong presidency was adopted instead of a constitutional monarchy.
 The new constitution of 2000 reduced the power of the president by transferring the power to choose a prime minister to the parliament.
 Cohabitation has occurred frequently, as Finland has multiple powerful parties which are not highly polarized between left and right, and also since the terms of a parliament are shorter (four years) than the presidential terms (six years).
 Theoretically, the president should remain strictly non-partisan, and presidents have usually formally renounced party membership while in office.